 Special mention – We chose this beach based on our reasearch that we had done about places to cover in Greece.
 We read about a pink beach in Greece – and yes it is Elafonisi.
 So we had to do it.

 This turned out to be one of our best decisions.
 This beach is exquisitely beautiful.
 The pristine blue waters and the whole landscape just takes your breath away.
-We would’nt hesitate to say that this has been the best beach till date that we have been to.
+We wouldn’t hesitate to say that this has been the best beach till date that we have been to.
 It was abuzz with activity and we thought this is it.
 So we started looking for a place for ourselves.
 But then we got thinking – that we had heard of it being a Pink beach but it was nowhere to be seen.
-Out curiosity got better of us and we started asking around for it.
+Our curiosity got better of us and we started asking around for it.

 So one of the attendants told us to go to the other end of the beach for it.
 We immediately started walking immersing ourselves in the beauty around and soaking it all in.
 With all the excitement we reached the other end but still could not find the pink beach.
 Now we started getting a little disappointed – because it was not what we had in mind.
-We started looking to for a shack and got one to just sit and relax and chill.
+We started looking for a shack and got one to just sit, relax and chill.

 You can buy our Digital Prints of Greece on Etsy…

 We found a shack and just then arrived a gentleman to collect the rent for tht shack – yup u got it right, it was a paid one.
 That too 10EURO – damn expensive for just a few hours.
 But then we had no choice.
 After we had paid, we asked him about the Pink beach and he asked us to go further ahead.
 By now we were not that hopeful but thought to give it a chance.
 We put down our belongings there and started walking towards the pointed direction.

 And tadaannnnn – finally we were at the pink beach.